 Power to take remedial action

-1. Where a Contractor fails to take action required under regulation 103, the Authority:
+1. Where a Contractor fails to take [][the necessary measures] required under regulation 103, the Authority:

-(a) shall notify the sponsoring State and coordinate with relevant officials of that State on further action that may be taken to enforce compliance by the Contractor; and
+[(a) shall notify the Sponsoring State [or States] and coordinate with relevant officials of that State on further action that may be taken to enforce compliance by the Contractor; and]

-(b) may carry out any remedial works or take such measures as it considers reasonably necessary to prevent or Mitigate the effects or potential effects of a Contractor’s failure to comply with the terms and conditions of an Exploitation Contract.
-The Council shall, [based on the recommendations of the Commission], determine the nature of such works or measures and the manner in which they are to be carried out.
+(b) may carry out any remedial [][actions] or take such measures as it considers reasonably necessary to prevent or Mitigate the effects or potential effects of a Contractor’s failure to comply with the terms and conditions of an Exploitation Contract.
+The Council shall, based on the recommendations of the Commission, determine the nature of such [works]/[actions] or measures and the manner in which they are to be carried out.

-2. If the Authority takes remedial action or measures under paragraph 1, subparagraph (b) above, the costs and expenses incurred by the Authority in taking that action are a debt due to the Authority from the Contractor and, to the extent it is liable, the sponsoring State, and may be recovered from the Environmental Performance Guarantee lodged by the Contractor. .
+2. If the Authority takes remedial action or measures under paragraph 1, subparagraph (b) above, the costs and expenses incurred by the Authority in taking that action are a debt due to the Authority from the Contractor [and, to the extent it is liable, the Sponsoring State [or States],] []. .

+[3.
+Notwithstanding the above, the Authority shall promptly notify the Sponsoring State concerned and attempt to coordinate any further action that may be taken to enforce compliance by the Contractor.]